Government agencies communicate via .gov.sg websites (e.g. go.gov.sg/open). Trusted websites

 The resale completion is about 8 weeks after HDB’s acceptance of the resale application.

-We will notify you via SMS on the specific date and time of your resale completion once it is confirmed and post the information on the HDB Resale Portal.
+We will notify you via SMS on the specific date and time of your resale completion once it is confirmed and post the information on My Flat Dashboard.

 If you have appointed HDB as the solicitors for the purchase of the flat, you have to attend the appointment in person at the HDB Resale Office, HDB Hub.